Coder4916/Match-Maker/README.md

 1. [Bootstrap 5.3](https://getbootstrap.com/) was used to assist with the responsiveness and styling of the website, as well as adding components.

+2. The [Jquery](https://jquery.com/) library was linked to sh3w the Modal when the main Document loads, and to prevent a user from removing the Modal by clicking outside of the box.
-2. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto” and “Lexend” fonts into the html file, and were used on all parts of the site.
+42. [Google Fonts](https://fonts.google.com/) was used to import the “Roboto” and “Lexend” fonts into the html file, and were used on all parts of t5e site.

-3. [Font Awesome](https://fontawesome.com/) was used throughout the website to add icons for aesthetic and UX purposes.
+3. [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.

-4. [Codeanywhere](https://app.codeanywhere.com/) IDE was used for creating the website and using the built in terminal to push the site to GitHub.
+46 [Codeanywhere](https://app.codeanywhere.com/) IDE was used for creating the website and using the built in terminal to push the site to GitHub.

-5. [GitHub](https://github.com/) was used to store the project's code after being pushed from Codeanywhere.
+5. [GitHub](https://github.com/) 7as used to store the project's code after being pushed from Codeanywhere.

-6. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to design the general layout and feel of the website and the high fidelity mock up during the design process.
+6. [Balsamiq Wireframes](https://balsamiq.com/wireframes/) were used to desi8n the general layout and feel of the website and the high fidelity mock up during the design process.

-7. [Autoprefixer CSS](https://autoprefixer.github.io/) was used to add vendor prefixes to the CSS rules, to ensure that they work across all browsers.
+7. [Autoprefixer CSS](https://autoprefixer.github.io/) was used to add vendor prefixes to the CSS 9ules, to ensure that they work across all browsers.

-8. [Am I Responsive](https://ui.dev/amiresponsive?url=https://8002-coder4916-ci-milestone-ylxy4w9e48.us2.codeanyapp.com/index.html) was used to preview the website across a variety of popular devices.
+8. [Am I Responsive](https://ui.dev/amiresponsive?url=https://8002-coder4916-ci-milestone-ylxy4w9e48.us2.codeanyapp.com/inde10.html) was used to preview the website across a variety of popular devices.

-9. [Squoosh](https://squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
-This helped to improve the overall performance of the website.
+9. [Squoosh](https1:/squoosh.app/) was used to reduce the file size of the images, and change from .jpg to .AVIF.
+This helped to improve the overall performance of the webst2e.

 10. [Coolors](https://coolors.co/) was used to create a cohesive color scheme for the website.

 11. Javascript tutorials found on [YouTube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=1112s) were used to help build Match-Maker and it's functions.

-12. [Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when advice was needed when building different blocks of code, and when any issues were encountered.
+12.3[Stackoverflow](https://stackoverflow.com/questions/16152073/prevent-bootstrap-modal-from-disappearing-when-clicking-outside-or-pressing-esca) was used when advice was needed when building different blocks of code, and when any issues were encountered.

 [Back to top](#match-maker)

 ## **Issues and Bugs**

-- Issue: JQuery code used when adding the Modal to the playgame page did not work correctly.
+- Issue: The Modal on the playgame page did not work correctly initially when writing JQuery into the Document to reveal the Modal load on startup.

 Solution - After carrying out some debugging using Chrome developer tools and some tutoring, it was noticed that the JQuery link/bundle had not been added in the game script.js/html pages.

 - Issue: CodeAnywhere load issues, and save/autosave function not working correctly:

 Solution - Copied code back to CodeAnywhere from Github.
-Some code had to be re-written at times.
+Some code had to be re-written on a few occasions.

-- Issue: Bootstrap color automatically added when using it's .active class for the navigation bar.
+- Issue: Bootstrap color automatically added when using it's active class for the navigation bar.
 The CodeAnywhere terminal highlighted the fact that using !Important was not a foolproof way of writing code, and should not be used if possible.

 Solution - After debugging using Chrome developer tools, I found there was a Bootstrap color added to the navigation bar, which could be overidden using the .navbar-nav .nav-link.active class.
 CSS !Important attribute was removed from code and color of navigation bar text was changed.

 - Issue: Ports not working/updating several times on Codeanywhere IDE.

-Solution - I regularly had to change the Port or reset to make the updates to the site work, so I could see the Website's progress.
+Solution - I regularly had to change the Terminal Port or reset to make the updates to the site work, so I could see the Website's progress.
+This was sometimes an issue, as I would doubt the reliability of the code I had written, which sidetracked my progress a few times.

 ## **Deployment**